iGardening Logo Large Transparent Background

 How Do I Care for My Hydrangea Through the Seasons?

 Caring for mophead hydrangeas involves understanding their needs through the changing seasons.
-Spring brings new growth and flower buds; therefore, it’s crucial to protect emerging shoots from late frosts.
+Spring brings new growth and flower buds; protecting emerging shoots from late frosts is crucial.
 If a late frost threatens, consider covering young plants with cloth or garden fleece.

 During summer, the plants display their magnificent blooms.
 Ensure consistent hydration through regular watering to prevent stress during extended dry spells.
 Removing faded flowers encourages further blooming and keeps the plant looking fresh.